Tradition. Values. Teamwork.

 On April 30, 1998, the company acquired substantially all of the assets of Diversified Shopping Centers, a California-based neighborhood shopping center development and operating company.
 The combination of the two operations significantly expanded DSRG’s presence in key western markets.

-DSRG currently owns and operates 60 neighborhood, community, and power retail centers, encompassing 11 million square feet and valued at over $3.5 billion.
-Its shopping centers are anchored by national and regional credit tenants including Target, Albertsons/Safeway, Kroger, Walmart, TJ Maxx, Lowes, Kohl’s, Home Depot, Ross, CVS/pharmacy, Trader Joe’s, and Raley’s.
+DSRG currently owns and operates over 50 neighborhood, community, and power retail centers, encompassing over 10 million square feet.
+Its shopping centers are anchored by national and regional credit tenants including Target, Albertsons/Safeway, Kroger, Walmart, T.J.
+Maxx, Lowe’s, Kohl’s, Home Depot, Ross, CVS/pharmacy, Trader Joe’s, and Raley’s.

 Our Executive Team

-Lawrence P. Casey — President and Chief Operating Officer
+Kevin Halleran — Executive Vice President and Chief Financial Officer

-Suzanne Douglass — Vice President and Chief People Officer
+Suzanne Douglass — Senior Vice President and Chief People Officer

 Prior to joining Donahue Schriber in 2011, Ms. Douglass spent 22 years in the medical device industry where she led a team of over 2,700 employees, grew a start-up company from 25 employees to 2,500+ employees, served as the due diligence and integration leader for multiple mergers and acquisitions, and was awarded and recognized as having the “#1 Human Resource Department in the Nation for Service Excellence.”
 Ms. Douglass’ experience also includes executive recruiting and onboarding, organizational design and effectiveness, compensation and performance management, training and development, and international human resources.